Ed-o/cec-dm8000/README.md

 modprobe cdc-acm

+to start it on every boot add it to a modules file like :
+/etc/modules-load.d/dreambox-dvb-modules-dm8000.conf
+Just add a line to the bottom that says : cdc-acm

-now you should see a dev / ttyACM0 (or similar)
+now you should see a /dev/ttyACM0 (or similar)

 running:
 cec-client

 will now find the device and show you the commands from the remote (example press the yellow key):